 DGGF provides export credit insurance and export financing to exporters of capital goods.
 You can insure transactions up to €15 million worth with the DGGF to cover the cost of manufacture and payment risks when exporting capital goods.
 You can take out this insurance at Atradius Dutch State Business.

-You may also be eligible for up to €5 million in suppliers' credit to customers in one the DGGF-countries This is a possibility if your bank does not provide financial support for an export transaction.
+You may also be eligible for up to €5 million in suppliers' credit to customers in one the DGGF countries This is an option if your bank does not provide financial support for an export transaction.
 More information.
 Or check in just 5 minutes whether your business meets the DGGF criteria.

 Exporters of consumer or other goods

-Import by Dutch SMEs - Supply Chain Finance
+Import by Dutch entrepreneurs - Supply Chain Finance

 Do you import goods from a developing country or upcoming market?
 Are you looking to expand, but are unable to get finance from a bank?
 Supply Chain Finance supports import by Dutch entrepreneurs with guarantees and loans up to a maximum of € 15 million.